-This certificate begins with one of a range of key introductory modules, which are all designed to build a solid foundation for further study.
+The Certificate of Higher Education Open begins with one of a range of introductory modules, which are all designed to build a solid foundation for further study.
 Although they’re introductory modules, having some basic skills before you begin can help you get the best from your studies.
 For example, if you choose one of our science, maths or engineering modules you might want to check if your IT and mathematical skills are up to scratch.

 How much time do I need?

 - Most of our students study part time, completing 60 credits a year.

 - This will usually mean studying for 16–18 hours a week.

 Find out if you have enough time to study with our time planner